gokhaneraslan/XTTS_V2/README.md

 ## 📝 Script Descriptions

 ### `train.py`
 Full model fine-tuning script.
-It loads the XTTS model and fine-tunes all parameters on your custom dataset.
+It loads the XTTS_V2 model and fine-tunes all parameters on your custom dataset.

 ### `lora_train.py`
 LoRA-based fine-tuning script.
-It applies LoRA adapters to specific modules in the XTTS model, reducing memory requirements while still achieving good adaptation.
+It applies LoRA adapters to specific modules in the XTTS_V2 model, reducing memory requirements while still achieving good adaptation.

 ### `inference.py`
 Inference script for the standard fine-tuned model.
 It loads a fully fine-tuned model and generates speech.

 ### `lora_inference.py`
 Inference script for the LoRA fine-tuned model.
-It loads the base XTTS model and applies LoRA adapters for inference.
+It loads the base XTTS_V2 model and applies LoRA adapters for inference.

 ### `lora_syntesize.py`
 Alternative inference script that utilizes the training framework for LoRA-based synthesis.